-The Chancery Lane showroom will be closed on September 21st and 22nd.Online orders will be processed as usual with delivery on or after 26 September.
+The Chancery Lane showroom will close on November 24th at 2.00, re-opening on Monday 27th at 10.00am.Online orders will be processed as usual with delivery on or after 28th November.
 We apologise for any inconvenience caused.

 A vinaigrette was a small box for smelling, which was carried in the pocket or purse and used to counteract the unpleasant odours that were sometimes encountered when walking along city streets.
 The construction was always an outer box, with a lid, usually hinged, and then inside would be another hinged or pull out grill under which a piece of sponge was placed.
 Today one would soak the sponge in perfume but originally sweet vinegar was used ( hence the name Vinaigrette).
 These boxes came in many shapes and sizes and with an infinite number of decorative styles.They should be hallmarked on the base, top, and sometimes, but not always, on the grill.